Biofeedback vs Neurofeedback | What’s the Difference?

 How to Practice Neurofeedback at Home

-Thanks to Healium, neurofeedback can be practiced safely and effectively at home today
+Thanks to Healium, neurofeedback can be practiced safely and effectively at home today.

-Healium is the only neurofeedback system that lets you see your brainwave data in virtual and augmented reality in real-time.
+Healium is the only neurofeedback system that lets you see your brainwave data in virtual reality in real-time.
 Healium works in tandem with external neurofeedback or biofeedback wearable devices to help you train and reward your ability to relax and focus.

 You don’t even need expensive EEG headcaps or professional-grade neurofeedback equipment to get started.